Introduction

 The brand identity design extends across all customer touchpoints including store signage, staff uniforms, and marketing materials.
 The visual system creates a cohesive look that customers can recognise across all store locations and promotional channels.

-The packaging design covers food containers, bags, cups, and wrapping designed to maintain visual consistency whilst communicating freshness and quality.
-Each packaging piece reinforces the friendly, energetic brand personality.
-Functional design supports the on-the-go consumption experience with practical formats for busy customers.
+The packaging design covers food containers, bags, cups and wrapping, all kept visually consistent while signalling freshness and quality.
+Each piece carries the friendly, energetic brand personality, and the formats are practical for eating on the move.

 Brand guidelines

-A comprehensive retail brand standards document covers logo usage with in-align and vertical variations, colour palette definitions using general colour references, and Quicksand as primary typography.
-Application rules cover all brand touchpoints from store signage to digital advertising templates.
+A retail brand standards document sets out logo usage with inline and vertical lockups, the colour palette, and Quicksand as the primary typeface.
+Application rules run across brand touchpoints from store signage to digital advertising templates.

 The guidelines govern consistent brand presentation as Eat.Me.Go. expands its store network.
 Clear rules for colour application, typography hierarchy, and logo placement help franchise operators and internal teams maintain the brand identity across new locations and seasonal marketing campaigns.